 Don’t wait till the last minute to develop your Christmas graphics.
 Knock them out early so you can leverage these graphics on social media and throughout all your communication channels.

 Need some help to get you started?
-With a free trial of Faithlife Proclaim, you’ll get access to an ever-growing collection of 15,000+ motions and stills, countdown timers, media for announcements—including a free Christmas kit.
+With a free trial of Faithlife Proclaim, you’ll get access to an ever-growing collection of 15,000+ motions and stills, countdown timers, stock photography, and media for announcements—including a free Christmas kit.

 3. Craft sharable posts